Shamslux/python_projects/README.md

 ## Objectives

-As a ata Engineer I am seeking develop more and more my skills with programming languages and I'm creating this repository to share some of my work with them.
+As a Data Engineer I am seeking develop more and more my skills with programming languages and I'm creating this repository to share some of my work with them.
 In this particular case, this is a repository about the Python scripts that I am creating for training.

 # Script 1 - Extracting data from IBGE